Sage/carbon-factory/README.md

 Carbon Factory provides a CLI to generate files.

-### Prepare Application
+### Prepare Project

-* Create a directory for your UI in the root of your application.
+* Create a directory for your UI.
-* From your UI directory, run the `prepare` command with the name of your application.
+* From your UI directory, run the `prepare` command with the name of your project.

 ```bash
 carbon prepare myapp